WinVector/data_algebra/Examples/LogisticExample/ScoringExample.md

 `eval_pandas` takes a dictionary of `Pandas` `DataFrame`s (names matching names specified in the pipeline) and returns the result of applying the pipeline to the data using `Pandas` commands.
 Currently our `Pandas` implementation only allows very simple window functions.
-This is why did't write `probability = probability/sum(probability)`, but instead broken the calculation into multiple steps by introducing the `total` column (the `SQL` realizaition does in fact support more complex window functions).
-This is a small issue with the grammar: but our feeling encourange simple steps is in fact a good thing (improves debugabbility), and in `SQL` the query optimizers likely optimize the different query styles into very similar realizations anyway.
+This is why we didn't write `probability = probability/sum(probability)`, but instead broken the calculation into multiple steps by introducing the `total` column (the `SQL` realizaition does in fact support more complex window functions).
+This is a small issue with the grammar: but our feeling encourange simple steps is in fact a good thing (improves debuggability), and in `SQL` the query optimizers likely optimize the different query styles into very similar realizations anyway.

 ## Export/Import